 The shop is filled with clothes, toiletries, toys & stationery (and the list goes on!) all donated by Knysna locals and International volunteers.
 There is no money involved in this scheme and the Recycling Swop Shop is entirely reliant on donations and volunteer participation.

 The recycling that is collected through this project is put to good use, for example we use 2 litre plastic bottles to create eco-friendly greenhouses (see our Food Security Project); and we are developing a business empowerment project that will employ local people to create functional products out of “waste” materials!

-This community volunteer project is included in these programs: Community Volunteer Projects & HIV Awareness Sports Coaching Volunteer Pre-school Teaching Volunteer Conservation Volunteer Experience in the Garden Route Conservation Volunteering in Forest & Coastal Habitats
+This community volunteer project is included in these programs: Community Volunteer Projects & Health Awareness Sports Coaching Volunteer Pre-school Teaching Volunteer Action for Plastic Pollution and Climate Change Criminology Work Experience & Community Volunteer Projects

 - Running of the shop and registering children on the project

 - 628 children currently registered with the project

 - Volunteer manpower